verajosemanuel/SwimTheDataLake/content/post/2017-08-07-how-to-navigate-the-more-than-11k-r-packages.md

 [Rdrr.io](https://rdrr.io/): More than 3.000 online pre-loaded packages for our snippets to test.
 A complete search engine, and Jupyter Notebooks for our pleasure.

 [Rdocumentation](https://www.rdocumentation.org/), one of my favourites.
 Serching CRAN, Bioconductor and GitHub for descriptions, words, functions or packages that can be very useful on our daily work.
-Available as R package for you to install on Studio, so you can search from within Rstudio Help tab.
+Available as R package for you to install on RStudio, so you can search from within Rstudio Help tab.
 No need to open the browser.

 [Rseek](https://www.rdocumentation.org/), by Shasha Goodman, based on Google engine, with some useful tabs for books, support forums, packages, docs…and even a “beginner” section.
 Very useful but sometimes slow.